5.9 Occupational Safety and Health (OSH)

 c.
 CA-1, Notice of Traumatic Injury and Claim for Compensation, is completed in ECOMP within seven calendar days of supervisor notification.

 d.
 CA-2, Notice of Occupational Disease and Claim for Compensation, is rarely used in Job Corps because there are very few cases of occupational disease or illness related to enrollment in Job Corps.
-If such a situation does occur, contact the Office of Job Corps before filing a CA-2.
+If such a situation does occur, contact the National Office of Job Corps before filing a CA-2.

 The Center Director must report student fatalities to the National and Regional Offices within six hours of the event via Significant Incident Report (SIR).

-b.
+f.
 CA-7, Claim for Compensation Due to Traumatic Injury or Occupational Disease: Unlike other federal employees, Job Corps students are not eligible for continuation of pay for 45 days.
 However, they may submit a CA-7 after medical separation to receive compensation for injury or illness.
 The center must complete the CA-7 and have the student sign and date Section 7 of the form.
 In the event that the student is unable to sign the CA-7, the Center Director may sign as his or her authorized representative.

 Upon Office of Job Corps approval to forward a CA-1 or CA-2 to OWCP in ECOMP, the center must fax or e-mail a copy of the completed CA-7 to the Office of Job Corps for submission to OWCP.
 The Office of Job Corps must file the copy sent to them by the center with OWCP within five days of the student’s signature.